ExistensialReset/flowmosr/README.md

 - Rest without earning it
 - Notice what actually helps life flow

-If you want to connect, please do and make a web out of this:
+If you start a circle and want to connect, please do, and let's make a web out of this:

 📧 flowmosr@proton.me